stampit-org/docs/initializers.md

 ## Descriptor merging algorithm

-The initializer are concatenated into a deduplicated array.
+The initializers are concatenated into a deduplicated array.
 As the result, the order of composition becomes **the order of initializer execution**.

 ```js
 const {init} = stampit